- This event has passed.

 This program looks at how Oklahoma women impacted the struggle for civil rights on several fronts.
 Topics and speakers for the evening are: “‘To Speak so Forthrightly as to Offend’: The Civil Rights Activism and Confinement of Rosalyn ‘Rosie’ Coleman Gilchrist,” by Dr. Sarah Eppler Janda, Cameron University; “Making History: Being an NAACP Plaintiff—Ada Lois Sipuel Fisher,” by Cheryl Wattley, University of North Texas Dallas College of Law; and “Barbara ‘Wahru’ Cleveland and Herland Sister Resources,” by Dr. Lindsey Churchill, University of Central Oklahoma.

 There is no cost for this program but preregistration is required.
 Registration closes at 5 p.m. on September 21.
-Links for this online program will be emailed to registrants in September.
+Links for this online program will be emailed to registrants.

 This program is sponsored in part by Oklahoma Humanities (OH) and the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of OH or NEH.